gustaveroussy/sopa/docs/faq.md

 In this documentation, `data_path` denotes the path to your raw data.
 Select the correct tab below to understand what is the right path to your raw data:

 === "Xenium"
-    `data_path` is the path to the directory containing the following files: `morphology.ome.tif` and `transcripts.parquet`.
+    `data_path` is the path to the directory containing the following files: `morphology.ome.tif`, `experiment.xenium` and `transcripts.parquet`.
 In brief, you should have this file structure:

     ```txt
     .
+    ├─ morphology_focus.ome.tif   # or a directory (for recent versions of the Xenium)
-    ├─ morphology.ome.tif
+    ├─ experiment.xenium
     └─ transcripts.parquet
     ```